spotlightpa/poor-richard/content/news/2022-04-11-SPLSKILLGAMES.md

 slug = "pennsylvania-skill-games-what-are-they"
 suppress-date = false
-title = "What are skill games, and why are they at the center of a multimillion-dollar fight" topics = ["The Capitol"]
+title = "What are skill games, and why are they at the center of a multimillion-dollar fight" title-tag = "Why games of skill are so controversial in PA" topics = ["The Capitol"]
 +++